LamaTe/mlr3shiny/README.md

 # mlr3shiny: Machine Learning in Shiny with mlr3
-This application let's you conduct the basic steps of a machine learning workflow from a grahpical user interface built with Shiny.
+This application let's you conduct the basic steps of a machine learning workflow from a graphical user interface built with Shiny.
 It uses the functionalities of the R-package [mlr3](https://mlr3.mlr-org.com).

 Current functionalities of mlr3shiny are:
 * Data import